edaplayground/eda-playground/docs/settings.rst

 VTR will only process code in the right *Design* pane.
 The code in the left *Testbench* pane will be ignored.
 UVM/OVM/Methodology/Libraries selections are also ignored.
 Currently, no additional options are available for VTR.

+Currently, VTR cannot be used with MyHDL or Migen.

 Details